 Theatre Director/Director of Cross Worship and Performing Arts Center: Christopher Greco

-After I graduated from Brandeis University with an MFA in Playwriting, former headmaster, Barry Koops, invited me to become LCA's first ever dedicated theatre faculty from 1992-1998.
-I eagerly returned in 2013 after the grand opening of the 430-seat Cross Worship and Performing Arts Center, having served as an arts and worship pastor during the intervening 15 years.
-While pastoring, I had the privilege of creating an original musical with Canadian worship leader, Brian Doerksen, based on the parable of the prodigal son. (www.prodigal-god.com).
-I serve as the Pastor of Worship at Calvary Chapel in Chelmsford, and I am also two courses away from a masters in counseling degree from Gordon-Conwell Theological Seminary.
+After I graduated from Brandeis University with an MFA in Playwriting, former headmaster, Barry Koops, invited me to become LCA's first ever dedicated theatre faculty.
+I eagerly returned in 2013 after the grand opening of the Cross Worship and Performing Arts Center, having served as an arts and worship pastor during the intervening 15 years.
+While pastoring, I had the privilege of creating an original musical with Canadian worship leader, Brian Doerksen, based on Luke 15. (www.prodigal-god.com).
+I serve as the Interim Pastor of Worship at Antioch Church of Waltham, and I am also a master's level counselor with a degree from Gordon-Conwell Theological Seminary.

-(Don't be fooled by the title of our summer program, the air conditioning is working just fine in the Cross Center, and perhaps by next week, we'll need to use it again!)
+Oh, and don't be fooled by the name of our project, the ac is working just fine in the Cross Center!

 Boston Globe features "Standardize Me" in March 2016 issue.
 Read article here.